RooneyMcNibNug/RG35XX-SP/README.md

 ## Writing to a MicroSD card

+⚠️ Make sure you are pointing this to the `df -h`, `gnome-disks`, or `gparted` might help you better visualize this better before imaging.

+When you aer ready with your path to the MicroSD you have connected to your machine, go ahead and start imaging with the following one-liner:

 ```
 sudo dd if=muOS-RG35XX-2405-BEANS.img of=/dev/sdc status=progress && sync
 ```

 ## First bootup on the RG35XX-SP

 ## Adding games